weberdaniel/weberdaniel/README.md

 - 🌱 I’m currently learning Machine Learning, AI & Rust
 - 👯 I’m looking to collaborate on research, science, but also business topics
 - 📫 How to reach me: Mail me at contact@weberdaniel.de
-- ⚡ Fun fact: Fun?
-Let's dance some Salsa.
+- ⚡ Fun fact: I'm a Salsa Pro

 <!--
 **weberdaniel/weberdaniel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.